I love to go and see movies. So the invitation to see Wonder Woman – a movie that I can’t get enough of, for free…

 The previews seem way too long and make me wonder when it will end.
 The smell of the mist spraying in my face was strong and made me want to get out of the theater.

-First thing that you need to know about seeing a movie in 4DX, you need to plan any eating and drinking strategically.
+Another thing that you need to know about seeing a movie in 4DX is that you need to plan any eating and drinking strategically.
 For instance – Amazons need to go on a lot of horse back rides.
 The chairs begin to move to imitate the feeling of riding a horse.

 Memo to myself – I will do a hard pass on horseback riding.